jas741/PDFtotext/README.md

 # PDFtotext
-Single script to convert pdfs to text - whether they have a text layer or not
+Single script to convert a folder of pdfs to a folder of text files - whether they have a text layer or not.

+Uses `pdfminer` for PDFs with a text layer, `textract` (`tesseract`) for image scans.
+Text files obtained via textract may need further processing - my initial use case was word count.

+Script runs from the folder you want the text files to open into - assumes a separate folder contains the pdfs.